minhprovjp/Numega-SmartCheck/README.md

 # Numega-SmartCheck

 Numega SmartCheck v6.2.0.1286 RC2

-This is repository archive Numega SmartCheck v6.2.0.1286 RC2 the original file was downloaded from [here](https://forum.tuts4you.com/files/file/2061-numega-smartcheck/).
+This is repository archive Numega SmartCheck v6.2.0.1286 RC2.
+The original file was downloaded from [here](https://forum.tuts4you.com/files/file/2061-numega-smartcheck/) with a serial key to activate because the author's website was down.
+Read readme.txt and sn.txt.

 ## **About This File**